-This 555-meter monument to Seoul’s skyline reaches heights never before seen in Korea and joins the ranks of the world’s top ten tallest buildings
+This 555-meter monument to Seoul’s skyline reaches heights never before seen in Korea and joins the ranks of the world’s top ten tallest buildings.

-Elegance of form was one of the prime objectives, following Lotte's desire to bestow a beautiful monument to the capital city skyline.
-The sleek tapered form of the 123-story tower stands out from the city's rocky, mountainous topography, and is organized around a stacked mixed-use program, comprising retail, office, officetel, and a 7-star luxury hotel.
-The building's top ten stories are earmarked for extensive public use and entertainment facilities including an observation deck and rooftop café.
+Elegance of form was one of the prime objectives, following Lotte’s desire to bestow a beautiful monument to the capital city skyline.
+The sleek, tapered form of the 123-story tower stands out from the city’s rocky, mountainous topography and is organized around a stacked mixed-use program, comprising retail, office, officetel, and a 7-star luxury hotel.
+The building’s top ten stories are earmarked for extensive public use and entertainment facilities, including an observation deck and rooftop café.

-KPF's design melds a modern aesthetic with forms inspired by the historic Korean arts of ceramics, porcelain, and calligraphy.
-The tower's uninterrupted curvature and gentle tapered form is reflective of Korean artistry.
-The seam that runs from top to bottom of the structure gestures toward the old center of city.
+KPF’s design melds a modern aesthetic with forms inspired by the historic Korean arts of ceramics, porcelain, and calligraphy.
+The tower’s uninterrupted curvature and gentle tapered form are reflective of Korean artistry.
+The seam that runs from top to bottom of the structure gestures toward the old center of the city.

 The building design is LEED Gold certified, a measure of the client’s commitment to environmental responsibility.
-Sustainable design strategies incorporated into the design include photo-voltaic panels, wind turbines, external shading devices and water harvesting systems.
+Sustainable design strategies incorporated into the design include photo-voltaic panels, wind turbines, external shading devices, and water harvesting systems.